jindrichmynarz/dissertation/parts/offline_evaluation.md

 None of the properties produced a synergistic effect with `pc:mainObject`.
 If there was an improvement, it was not practically meaningful.
 We also experimented with a larger range of weights for the combination with `pc:additionalProperty`, however, none of the weights led to a significant difference in evaluation results.
+Our conclusion is in line with Maidel et al., who found in similar circumstances that *"the inclusion of item concept weights does not improve the performance of the algorithm"* [-@Maidel2008, p.
+97].

 ------------------------------------------------------------------------
 Property                    HR@10    MRR@10     CC@10       PC    LTP@10